MapsPeople/docs/src/content/data/various/switch-solutions.md

 Just like Android, when you load your initial Solution, it's important to do it the "correct" way, to ensure it's easy to switch Solutions later if needed.

 > You don't have to initialise `positionProvider` or `enableLiveData`.
-This is only needed if you use third-party Positioning such as Cisco DNA Spaces, or MapsIndoors' LIve Data function.
+This is only needed if you use third-party Positioning such as Cisco DNA Spaces or MapsIndoors' Live Data function.

 ```swift
 func setupMapIndoors(mapsIndoorsAPIKey: String, googleMapsAPIKey: String) {